logoPROFESSIONAL VERSION

 Nutrition in Psittacines

-Psittacine nutrition has been the focus of research throughout the past several decades.
+Psittacine nutrition has been a focus of research for the past several decades.
 Several myths of psittacine nutrition have been debunked during this period.
-Grit, while probably necessary for some passerines and Columbiformes to aid in mechanical digestion, is not needed by psittacines.
-If seeds are consumed by psittacines, they are hulled before ingestion.
-Monkey chow biscuits are nutritionally incomplete, and some brands tend to harbor bacteria or promote excessive gram-negative bacterial growth when included in bird diets.
-Strictly seed diets, regardless of supplementation, are suboptimal for psittacine species.
-Deficiencies of vitamin A, protein (the amino acids lysine and methionine, in particular), calcium, and other nutrients are seen in most psittacine species on seed-based diets.
-Conversely, excessive vitamins, such as vitamin A, are added to some pelleted diets, which can have equally detrimental effects.
+For example, grit, needed by some passerines and Columbiformes (pigeons and doves) to aid in mechanical digestion of seeds ingested whole, is not needed by psittacines that remove seed hulls before ingestion.
+Monkey chow biscuits, traditionally fed to psittacines as part of a nutritionally complete diet are actually nutritionally incomplete, and some brands tend to harbor bacteria or promote excessive gram-negative bacterial growth when included in bird diets.
+Strictly seed diets, regardless of supplementation, are suboptimal for psittacine species because seeds are deficient in vitamin A, protein (the amino acids lysine and methionine, in particular), calcium, and other nutrients.
+Conversely, excessive vitamins, such as vitamin A, which are often offered to birds consuming pelleted diets, can have equally detrimental effects.
+Oversupplementation of iron should also be prevented in birds that were originally seed feeders, such as grey parrots (commonly known as Congo African grey parrots) given a carnivore diet with a high amount of iron.

 Protein for Psittacines

 Protein (amino acid) requirements of psittacines have not been well established.
-The amino acid deficiencies most consistently noted in psittacine birds on seed-based and table-food diets are lysine and methionine.
-Fiber content must always be considered when determining dietary protein requirements, because increased fiber causes increased fecal protein “loss.”
-Birds with low-fiber, more readily digestible diets (such as nectar-feeding lories and lorikeets) may do well on diets with easily digestible protein levels as low as 3%–5%.
-Adult maintenance levels of protein for budgerigars and cockatiels (7%–12%) are lower than those for African Grey parrots (10%–15%).
-Protein requirements for growth and for egg-laying hens are higher than maintenance levels in all birds.
-Periods of heavy molt also greatly increase protein requirements, particularly the need for the sulfur-containing amino acid cysteine, because feathers average 25% of the total body protein content of birds.
+The amino acid deficiencies most consistently noted in psittacine birds on seed- and table food–based diets are lysine and methionine.
+Fiber content must always be considered when determining dietary protein requirements, because increased fiber can influence protein digestibility and nitrogen excretion.
+Birds (eg, nectar-feeding lories and lorikeets) eating low-fiber, more readily digestible diets may do well on diets with easily digestible protein at levels as low as 3–5%.
+Adult maintenance levels of protein recommended for budgerigars and cockatiels (7–12%) are lower than those recommended for grey and Timneh parrots (10–15%).
+Protein requirements for growing birds and egg-laying hens are higher than those for maintenance in all birds.
+Periods of heavy molt also greatly increase protein requirements, particularly the need for the sulfur-containing amino acid cysteine, because feathers are made up predominantly of protein and average 25% of the total body protein content of birds.

 Excessively high dietary protein has the potential to cause renal insufficiency and gout in birds with preexisting renal impairment or a genetic predisposition to gout.
-Cockatiels with no preexisting renal disease have been shown to tolerate extremely high dietary protein levels (up to 70%) with no renal impairment.
-A genetic predisposition to renal disease/gout has been documented in some strains of poultry and may be seen in other avian species.
+Cockatiels with no preexisting renal disease have been shown to tolerate extremely high dietary protein levels (up to 70%) with no renal impairment (1).
+A genetic predisposition to renal disease/gout has been documented in some strains of poultry and may occur in other avian species.

 Sudden, dramatic increases in dietary protein may overload the kidneys, producing hyperuricemia and visceral gout.
 When increased dietary protein is indicated, it should be increased gradually to avoid renal damage.